krawaller/old-blog-backup/_source/files/posts/2016-02-14-redux-middleware.md

 This blog post is made up by 9 tiny self-contained experiments aiming to **better our understanding of Redux middlewares**.
 You are assumed to be familiar with the basic functionality of Redux.
 If you're not then [go remedy that immediately](http://redux.js.org/), and let it be known that I'm severely jealous of you for still having that experience in front of you!

-Throughout we'll use a ridiculously simple **counter reducer**.
+Throughout we'll use a ridiculously simple **counter reducer**, based off of Redux creator Dan Abramov's [minimal Redux example](https://twitter.com/dan_abramov/status/664135757297295360).
 It knows only of a single action, `INCREMENT`, and when that is encountered it increases state with the `by` payload (thus the state is not an object but a simple number):

 ```javascript
 var reducer = function(state,action){